devharoona/devharoona/README.md

-- 👋 Hi, I’m @devharoona
+👋 Hi, I’m @devharoona

-- 👀 I’m interested in ai, ml.
+👨‍💻 I’m a passionate coder interested in Artificial Intelligence (AI) and Machine Learning (ML).

-- 🌱 I’m currently learning C JAVA
+🌱 I’m currently enhancing my Programming and development skills.

-- 💞️ I’m looking to collaborate on ...
+🤝 I’m open to collaboration on innovative projects and learning opportunities.

-- 📫 How to reach me ...
+📫 Feel free to contact me via Email: Haroonrasool2@gmail.com.

 <!---
 devharoona/devharoona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.